Braves vs. Mariners Player Props Betting Odds

-Ty France and Ronald Acuna Jr. are two of the players with prop bets available when the Seattle Mariners and the Atlanta Braves meet at Truist Park on Friday (beginning at 7:20 PM ET).
+Player props can be found for Ronald Acuna Jr. and Ty France, among others, when the Atlanta Braves host the Seattle Mariners at Truist Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!